Russell Wilson Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- Wilson averaged 236 passing yards per game in two matchups against the Lions, 12.5 yards fewer than his over/under for Sunday.
+- In two matchups against the Lions, Wilson averaged 236 passing yards per game, 12.5 yards below his over/under for Sunday.

-- Wilson had multiple touchdown passes in both of those matchups against the Lions.
+- Wilson threw multiple TDs in both of those outings against the Lions.

 - Note: Wilson's stats vs. Lions date back to 2016.

-- The Lions are conceding 256.9 passing yards per game this year, the NFL's 20th-ranked pass defense.

 - The Lions have given up 24 touchdowns through the air (1.6 per game).
-They are 20th in the league in that category.
+They are 20th in the NFL in that category.

 Recent Performances